michaeldaw/maya-dotnet-plugin-template/README.md

 # maya-dotnet-plugin-template
-A template for a Maya plugin in .net that can be unloaded and rebuilt without exiting Maya
+A template for a Maya plugin in .net that allows rebuilding the plugin without exiting the application.